zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 The `EditScopeAccessor` is the preferred, compile-time verified methodology.
 The form field `ViewModel` constructor accepts an EditScopeAccessor, wraps a compile-time verified lambda, and returns the `EditScope` observable to which the Form field should bind, as in the following code located at     `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`.
 It is also in the following code.

-{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts", "section": "formsEditScopeFaq#editScopeAccessor"}
+  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts", "section": "formsEditScopeFaq#editScopeAccessor"}

 The EditScopeAccessor methodology is preferred for the following reasons.